bonni208/Business_Ethics/Business_Ethics.md

 > Regardless of the delivery platform, however, any threat that the advertising of unnecessary or harmful products may pose to our autonomy as consumers is complicated by the fact that sometimes we willingly choose to buy goods or services we may not necessarily require.
 Sometimes we even buy things that have been proven to be harmful to us, such as cigarettes and sugary drinks.
 Yet we may *desire* these products even if we do not *need* them.
 If we have the disposable income to make these discretionary purchases, why should we not do so, and why should advertisers not advise us of their availability?
 >
 > Excerpt from: Business Ethics | Access for free at https://openstax.org/books/business-ethics/pages/1-introduction

+How has the emergence of social media advertising changed the content of ads?

+[[ ]] It has made ads less frequent but more expensive.
+[[X]] Ads have become more interactive and tailored to the individual's preferences.
+[[ ]] There is no significant change in the content of ads with social media.
+[[ ]] Ads now focus solely on older generations.

+Which of the following is NOT a challenge faced by corporations due to the rise of digital and social media?

+[[ ]] Increased vulnerability to cyber-theft through mobile apps.
+[[ ]] Consumer advocates using technology to escalate crises.
+[[X]] The inability to advertise or sell products and services online.
+[[ ]] Greater visibility of corporate mistakes through blogs and social networking sites

+Why might consumers willingly choose to buy goods or services they do not necessarily need, according to the excerpt?

+[[ ]] Because these goods or services are always less expensive than essential items.
+[[X]] They may desire these products for personal satisfaction, despite knowing they are unnecessary or harmful.
+[[ ]] Consumers are always fully informed about the products they purchase.
+[[ ]] Advertisers use aggressive tactics to force consumers into making purchases.

 #### Cause Marketing Deception